aaron-rub/aaron-rub1/hacking.md

         var exchangeRate = data["rates"][currency];
         // Update the output div with the exchange rate document.getElementById("output").innerHTML = "1 USD is equal to " + exchangeRate + " " + currency;
+        // Update the outCurrency span with the user's desired currency document.getElementById("outCurrency").innerHTML = currency;
       }
   </script>
   </head>